Differentially Private Link Prediction With Protected Connections: Abstract

 \section{Abstract}

-Link prediction is an important task in social network analysis, with a wide variety of applications ranging from graph search to recommendation.
-The usual paradigm is to propose to each node a ranked list of nodes that are currently non-neighbors, as the most likely candidates for future linkage.
-Owing to increasing concerns about privacy, users (nodes) may prefer to keep some or all their connections private.
-Most link prediction heuristics, such as common neighbor, Jaccard coefficient, and Adamic-Adar, can leak private link information in making predictions.
-We present \our, a generic framework to protect differential privacy for these popular heuristics under the ranking objective.
-Under a recently-introduced latent node embedding model, we also analyze the trade-off between privacy and link prediction utility.
-Extensive experiments with eight diverse real-life graphs and several link prediction heuristics show that \our\ can trade off between privacy and predictive performance more effectively than several alternatives.
+Link prediction (LP) algorithms propose to each node a ranked list of nodes that are currently non-neighbors, as the most likely candidates for future linkage.
+Owing to increasing concerns about privacy, users (nodes) may prefer to keep some of their connections protected or private.
+Motivated by this observation, our goal is to design a \dpp\ LP algorithm, which trades off between privacy of the protected node-pairs and the link prediction accuracy.
+More specifically, we first propose a form of differential privacy on graphs, which models the privacy loss only of those node-pairs which are marked as protected.
+Next, we develop \our, a learning to rank algorithm, which applies a monotone transform to base scores from a non-private LP system, and then adds noise. \our\ is trained with a privacy induced ranking loss, which optimizes the ranking utility for a given maximum allowed level of privacy leakage of the protected node-pairs.
+Under a recently-introduced latent node embedding model, we present a formal trade-off between privacy and LP utility.
+Extensive experiments with several real-life graphs and several LP heuristics show that \our\ can trade off between privacy and predictive performance more effectively than several alternatives.